Tripp Athletic Center - UMass Dartmouth Corsairs

 Access 3

 Tripp Athletic Center is located on the south side of campus, adjacent to several other athletic facilities, including Cressy Field.
 UMass Dartmouth has a rather unique setup in that most campus buildings are located within a single ringed road.
-Tripp Athletic Center is on the outer edge of the road, away from the parking lots.
-Visiting fans can park in the lots across the street.
-Your best bet is to park in lot 10, right across the street from the Tripp Center.
-It’s not the most convenient setup you’ll come across, especially on a cold winter night.
+Tripp Athletic Center is on the outer edge of this road, a bit of a distance from any parking lots.
+Signs direct fans to Lot 7, a decent distance away from the gym.
+If possible, your best bet is to park in lot 10, right across the street from the Tripp Center.
+It’s not the most convenient setup you’ll come across.

 You would be hard pressed to find a more nondescript building than the Tripp Athletic Center.
 Marked with only a small sign and hidden away from the road, it is an easy building to miss.
-The basketball gym in the Tripp Athletic Center is located in the rear of the building.
-Fans entering the building enter the gym lobby on the second floor.
+An entrance ramp leads fans into the gym lobby on the second floor.
 The Corsair Hall of Fame is located here, as well as the concession stand, restrooms and vending machines.

-All seating is on one side of the basketball court, and consists of wooden bleachers.
-When an especially big crowd is expected, the bleachers on the west side of the gym will also be opened.
-Fans will enter at the top of the seating area and walk down to their seats.
-In this small gym, all seats offer great views of the action.
+All seating is on one side of the basketball court, consisting of wooden bleachers.
+Fans enter at the top of the seating area and walk down to their seats.
+All seats offer great views of the action.
 Restrooms are more than adequate for a typical Corsair crowd.

 Return on Investment 5